Scythian Clothing

 Plaques

-Metal plaques sewn to clothing or attached to leather belts (or other garments/items) are frequently found in Scythian burials.
+Metal plaques of various shapes, sizes, and decorative patterns/images, sewn to clothing or attached to leather belts (or other garments/items), are frequently found in Scythian burials.

 Altai-region burials also sometimes have wooden plaques—some gilded with foil—as well as, or instead of, metal plaques.